adriennekline/psmpy/README.md

 ## Citing this work:

-Kline, Adrienne, and Yuan Luo.
-"PsmPy: a package for retrospective cohort matching in python."
-2022 44th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC).
-IEEE, 2022.
+A. Kline and Y. Luo, *PsmPy: A Package for Retrospective Cohort Matching in Python,* 2022 44th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), 2022, pp. 1354-1357, doi: 10.1109/EMBC48229.2022.9871333.

 ---